Flights avoid Pakistan airspace after India’s pre-dawn missile strikes

 Flight tracking data from Flightradar24 showed more than dozens of flights cancelled and rerouted as of Wednesday morning.
 Airlines from Europe, the Middle East, and Asia confirmed emergency mid-air changes and longer detours over the Arabian Sea and Central Asia to keep aircraft out of the conflict zone.

+At least 52 flights to and from Pakistan were cancelled on Wednesday morning, hours after the strike, according to FlightRadar24, which monitors flights worldwide.
+There were 57 international flights operating in Pakistan’s airspace when India struck, according to a Pakistan army spokesperson.

-Just a couple of flights were seen landing in Pakistan’s major cities around 1pm local time, including one flight coming from Abu Dhabi to Lahore.
+By around 1pm on Wednesday just a couple of flights were seen landing in Pakistan’s major cities, including one flight coming from Abu Dhabi to Lahore.

+On Thursday, Pakistan International Airlines (PIA) said that its airspace had been reopened for flights, but it remains unclear when airlines will resume their regular operations.

+In India, 27 airports were closed for commercial operations in northern and western parts, close to the Pakistan border, until 10 May.
+The shutdown resulted in the cancellation of at least 140 flights on Wednesday.

 Etihad said three of its flights en route to Pakistan late on Tuesday were forced to return to Abu Dhabi.
 Services between Karachi, Lahore and Islamabad have been suspended until further notice.
 Flydubai, which had initially suspended flights, has resumed limited operations to cities like Multan and Faisalabad, citing ongoing safety assessments.